rfinochi/simple-asm-interpreter/README.md

 [![License](https://img.shields.io/github/license/rfinochi/simple-machine-language-interpreter?style=plastic)](https://opensource.org/licenses/mit-license.php)

-This is an exercise of a simple interpreter of a fictitious assember: Simple Machine Language (SML)
+This is an exercise of a simple interpreter of a fictitious assember: Simple Machine Language (SML).

 ## Introduction